 \begin{proof}[Proof of Theorem~\ref{unknotsurg}] Suppose that $L$ is a Legendrian unknot with $|\rot(L)|<|\tb(L)+1|$.
 Let $N_L$ be a standard neighborhood of $L$ and $S^3_L$ its complement.
 So $N_L$ is a solid torus with lower meridian $\infty$ and convex boundary of slope $\tb(L)$ and $S^3_L$ is a solid torus with upper meridian $0$ and convex boundary with dividing slope $\tb(L)$ (we note that all slopes are measured with respect to longitude-meridian coordinates given by $L$).
-Now if $r<\tb(L)$ then any contact $(\tb(L)+r)$-surgery on $L$ can be achieved by a sequence of Legendrian surgeries and is hence tight.
-On the other hand, we claim any other contact $(\tb(L)+r')$-surgery for $r'\in CS(-p/q)$ will be overtwisted, thus completing the first claim of the theorem.
-To see this we note the contact structure on $S^3_L$ is determined by signs on the path in the Farey graph from $\tb(L)$ clockwise to $-1$ and because of the condition on $\rot(L)$, the signs cannot all be the same.
-Now if $r'\in CS(-p/q)$ is not less than $\tb(L)$ then contact $(\tb(L)+r')$-surgery on $L$ is the result of removing $N_L$ from $S^3$ can gluing in a solid torus $S_{r'}$ with a tight contact structure determined by a minimal path in the Farey graph from $r'$ to $\tb(L)$ with signs on all but the first edge.
-Note, one edge in this path goes from $\infty$ to $\tb(L)$.
+Now if $r<\tb(L)$, then any contact $(r-\tb(L))$-surgery on $L$ can be achieved by a sequence of Legendrian surgeries and is hence tight.
+On the other hand, we claim any other contact $(r'-\tb(L))$-surgery for $r'\in CS(-p/q)$ will be overtwisted, thus completing the first claim of the theorem.
+To see this, we note the contact structure on $S^3_L$ is determined by signs on the path in the Farey graph from $\tb(L)$ clockwise to $-1$, and because of the condition on $\rot(L)$, the signs cannot all be the same.
+(To see this, we note that the condition on $\rot(L)$ says that $L$ has been stabilized positively and negatively and thus, positive and negative basic slices are added to its complement \cite{EtnyreHonda01b}.)
+Now if $r'\in CS(-p/q)$ is not less than $\tb(L)$ then contact $(r'-\tb(L))$-surgery on $L$ is the result of removing $N_L$ from $S^3$ and gluing in a solid torus $S_{r'}$ with a tight contact structure determined by a minimal path in the Farey graph from $r'$ to $\tb(L)$ with signs on all but the first edge.
+Note that one edge in this path goes from $\infty$ to $\tb(L)$.
 Taking the corresponding basic slice in $S_{r'}$ and gluing it to $S^3_L$ we see that there will be a contact structure on $T^2\times[0,1]$ described by a path in the Farey graph from $\infty$ to $-1$, but with edges from $\infty$ to $\tb(L)$ then $\tb(L)+1$ and so on until we arrive at $-1$.
-Since this path can be shortend to a path with just one edge from $\infty$ to $-1$ and the signs on the edges are not all the same, we know that the contact structure is overtwisted.
+Since this path can be shortened to a path with just one edge from $\infty$ to $-1$ and the signs on the edges are not all the same, we know that the contact structure is overtwisted.